umazumder21/thelare_webvr_tutorial/lectures/DAY_TWO.md

 ## Start - 15 minutes - Danny house rules
-  - stay within kitchen
+  - stay in cafeteria area
   - reminder where restrooms are
   - pair programming (we're going to be working in pairs, one person is on keyboard, the other is giving suggestions and actively listening/talking)
-  - reminders: ask QUESTIONS, what are pomodoros again?
+  - ask QUESTIONS, what are pomodoros again?
   - lotería, Danny will pull out and define 3 terms right after the start of each session
   - between each session coaches should get on the same page about pacing (Sai is ahead of me 0_0)